Harshit-Dhanwalkar/infospark/README.md

     - **Subsequent Runs:** The program will quickly load the existing `search_index.bin` file, saving the re-indexing time.

 4.  **Interact:**
     After indexing/loading, you will be prompted to enter search queries.
 Type your query and press Enter.
+You can use exact phrases ("`multi word query`"), wildcard terms (`pro*`), or allow fuzzy matching for single-word typos.
 Type `exit` to quit the application.

-## Planned Future Enhancements

-We are continually looking to improve Infospark.
-Here are some features planned for future development:

-- **Full Phrase Search Logic:** Implement the complete algorithm for matching exact phrases in queries (e.g., `"rust programming"`).
-- **Boolean Operators:** Introduce support for `AND`, `OR`, and `NOT` operators in queries.
-- **Fuzzy Matching / Typo Tolerance:** Improve search resilience to misspellings and typos.
-- **More Advanced Ranking:** Integrate sophisticated ranking algorithms like Okapi BM25 for even more relevant search results.
-- **Field-Specific Search:** Allow users to limit searches to specific document fields (e.g., `title:query`).
-- **Support for More File Types:** Expand indexing capabilities beyond `.txt` to include formats like Markdown (`.md`), HTML (`.html`), PDF (`.pdf`), and more.
-- **Incremental Indexing:** Develop a mechanism to only re-index new or changed documents, significantly reducing indexing time for updated corpora.
-- **Document Deletion / Updates:** Add functionality to dynamically remove or update documents within the existing index.
-- **Configurable Paths:** Allow users to specify custom paths for the corpus directory and index file.

 ## Contributing